-- open fires (using woody debris) in an outdoor stove
+- Open fires that burn woody debris in outdoor stoves

-- the use of fireworks, firecrackers, sky lanterns, burning barrels or burning cages of any size or description
+- The use of tiki torches, fireworks, firecrackers, sky lanterns, chimineas, burning barrels or burning cages of any size or description

-These prohibitions do not apply to CSA-rated or ULC-rated cooking stoves that use gas, propane or briquettes or to a CSA-rated or ULC-rated portable campfire apparatus that uses briquettes, liquid or gaseous fuel, so long as the height of the flame is less than 15 centimetres.
+These prohibitions do not apply to CSA-rated or ULC-rated cooking stoves that use gas or propane or to a CSA-rated or ULC-rated portable campfire apparatus provided the flame is at least 30 cm off the ground and the flame is less than 15 centimetres tall.